-Now, we'll shift gears to the other half of the business value equation: Return on Investment or ROI.
 While TCO entails the investment that businesses make into new technologies, people or initiatives, the ROI is the result after these investments bear fruit: A growth in sales, an expansion in margins and other KPI improvements, showcasing how wisely organizations spend money.

 The value of agility

 A case in point is Cimpress, a print, merchandise and packaging company.
-Since pivoting to composable commerce, Cimpress launched two massive projects in the span of four to five weeks so that the company could launch face masks during the pandemic at speed.
+Since pivoting to composable commerce, Cimpress launched two massive projects in the span of four to five weeks so that the company could launch face masks during the COVID-19 pandemic at speed.
 Similarly, the fashion retailer Express went from releasing updates every two to three months to multiple times a week, enabling the company to keep up with market demands.

 The value of productivity

-The value of options for the future
+The value of incremental innovation